-COROLLARY 4 Suppose that v is a nondecreasing, concave nonlinear-substitute valuation satisfying the generalized law of aggregate demand for some convex function f.
+Corollary 4.
+Suppose that v is a nondecreasing, concave nonlinear-substitute valuation satisfying the generalized law of aggregate demand for some convex function f.
 Then, $\tilde{v} = v \circ f^{-1}$ satisfies the law of aggregate demand.

 Thus, the generalized law of aggregate demand corresponds to a quantitative rather than a qualitative relaxation of the law of aggregate demand.
 In fact, it is possible to construct a concave nonlinear-substitute valuation that does not satisfy any generalized law of aggregate demand.
-We construct a counter-example in the Appendix, which establishes a fundamental difference between the cases of discrete and divisible goods.
+We construct a counter-example in Appendix A, which establishes a fundamental difference between the cases of discrete and divisible goods.

-8 Conclusion
+8. Conclusion

 The substitutes concepts play a critical role in equilibrium theory.
-For discrete economies, strong substitutes is necessary for the robust existence of equilibrium and weak substitutes drive the monotonicity that is exploited by current auction algorithms.
+For discrete economies, strong substitutes is necessary for the robust existence of equilibrium and weak substitutes drive the monotonicity that is exploited by most clock auction algorithms.
 Strong substitutes is also the condition that determines whether the Vickrey outcome is in the core.
 A related concept-the law of aggregate demand-has been the informal justification for the wide adoption of activity rules in practical auctions.
 Among our findings is that the law of aggregate demand is precisely the additional property that converts a concave weak substitute valuation to a strong-substitute valuation when goods are discrete.
-Adapting results from Hatfield and Milgrom (2005), it is also possible to show that strong substitutes is necessary for the existence of stable matchings in their contracting model.
-The analysis also showed that the two concepts of substitutes are closed under aggregation.

-Section 7 extend the analysis to divisible goods.
-In particular, for divisible goods and concave valuations, a natural extension of strong substitutes, which allows for nonlinear pricing, coincides with weak substitutes.
-In that case, the law of aggregate demand and its unit-free extensions generally fail, but there always exists a Walrasian equilibrium, the Vickrey outcome is in the core, and the dual profit function is submodular over the space of convex price schedules.
+Section 7 extends the analysis to divisible goods and finds some significant differences from the discrete case.
+For divisible goods and concave valuations, defining strong substitutes by allowing nonlinear pricing (where the discrete case allowed separate prices for each unit), we find no difference between weak and strong substitutes.
+Unlike the discrete case, the law of aggregate demand and its unit-free extensions generally fail for the continuous case, but the other implications of strong substitutes survive: there exists a Walrasian equilibrium, the Vickrey outcome is in the core, and the dual profit function is submodular over the space of convex price schedules.
 Thus, for concave valuations, the law of aggregate demand characterizes the difference between the cases of discrete goods and divisible goods.